tef20/portfolio_projects/README.md

 * a doors class, representing a graphical door object

 **Assessment / Reflections**
+Positives:
 Overall I am fairly pleased with this project.
 * I learned alot
 * it accurately encodes the underlying dynamics of the game
 * it can be played either as a CLI or GUI game (although not interchangeably)
 * many aspects of the project adhere to good design principles such as DRY (code and information)
 * I expect it to be expandable in future

-**Ideas for further features**
+Ideas for further features:
 * more educational features to help player improve probabilistic intuition
   * run n automated rounds, to show decision outcomes
   * alternative scenario with n doors, to show impact Monty's decision